7 Tips for Managing Expat Finances

 6. The Importance of Obtaining International Health Insurance

 To many expats living and working abroad, the local healthcare system is usually not the best choice.
-The cost of using private medical care is usually very high in many parts of the world or you may be living in a country where medical care is inadequate and you may need to see medical care regionally or globally – sometime you may have to be evacuated.
+The cost of using private medical care is usually very high in many parts of the world or you may be living in a country where medical care is inadequate and you may need to see medical care regionally or globally – sometimes you may have to be evacuated.
 Either way, a large medical bill can wipe out your investments and put your financial future in peril.

 Expat Financial offers independent advice, solutions and ongoing service and support to clients around much of the world and we have extensive experience in sourcing medical cover for individual expats and expat employers worldwide.
 We can source plans from large and secure global insurance companies with excellent global service and support.